States Newsroom: Organization

 States Newsroom provides funding, human resources, and digital support to journalists in the state newsrooms.
-It typically has 4-6 journalists per newsroom' and allows its articles to be republished for free under a Creative Commons license.'
+It typically has four to six journalists per newsroom and allows its articles to be republished for free under a Creative Commons license.
 States Newsroom accepts no corporate donations and has publicly shared the names of all donors contributing $1,000 or more since becoming a 501(c)(3) in 2019.
 The progressive Wyss Foundation gave $1 million to States Newsroom in 2020.

 States Newsroom's commentary and opinion pieces are clearly-labeled and generally lean left.
 The organization does not allow opinion pieces from candidates or political officeholders.
 Many, but not all, of the organization's larger donors also lean left.
 States Newsroom did not disclose its donors until 2020, when it started disclosing the names of all donors giving more than $1,000 since becoming a 501(c)(3) in 2019.
 In August 2020, Inside Philanthropy reported that Google was one of the funders of States Newsroom.
+The largest single contributors donated $21.2 million and $9.9 million in 2022 and 2023, respectively.

 In 2023, the Pew Charitable Trusts transferred its Stateline news service, which provides nonpartisan reporting on trends in state policy, to States Newsroom with $3 million to help with the transition.

-As of 2024, States Newsroom reported having 220 full-time employees, with an annual budget of more than $22 million.
+In 2024, States Newsroom reported having 220 full-time employees, with an annual budget of more than $22 million.
 It grew from five affiliates upon its 2019 launch to 39 freestanding newsrooms at 11 partner outlets covering all 50 states by early 2024.